Inflammatory linear verrucous epidermal nevus: Genetics

 ILVEN is increasingly understood as a mosaic inflammatory disorder caused by post-zygotic (somatic) mutations in keratinocyte-related genes.

 Recent genomic reports have implicated mutations in genes including GJA1 (connexin 43) and CARD14 among others; however, the genetic landscape is heterogeneous and research is evolving.

 The molecular findings help explain phenotypic overlap with other inflammatory disorders.

-Most cases are sporadic, but a familial cases do exis, with the condition occurring in a mother and her daughter.
+Most cases are sporadic, but a familial cases do exist, with the condition occurring in a mother and her daughter.
 Another case was described in a father and son.

 It also has been proposed that activation of an autosomal dominant lethal mutation that survives by mosaicism may be the cause of the lesions.
 The mutated cells may survive in the due to proximity of normal cells.
 Another theory is that retrotransposable elements may be the cause of all skin conditions along the Lines of Blashko.
 Some dogs have a coat variation based upon a similar mechanism.